lnurl/luds/lnurl-pay.md

 	Additionally, a payment dialog must include:
 	- Domain name extracted from `LNURL` query string.
 	- A way to view the metadata sent of `text/plain` format.
-  - A text input where user can enter a custom `comment` string (only if `commentAllowed` is set to true)
+  - A text input where user can enter a`comment` string (max character count is equal or less than `commentAllowed` value)

 5. `LN WALLET` makes a GET request using